 - Malware verdicts still cannot be bypassed.

-- MS Report Phish Button causes false positives if an attachment is used.
+- Microsoft Report Phish Button causes false positives if an attachment is used.

 - From the Microsoft 365 Admin Center, click Security under Admin centers.
-Alternatively, log in to your Microsoft 365 Defender portal.
+Or, you can directly log in to your Microsoft 365 Defender portal.

-- Under Email & Collaboration, navigate to Policies & Rules > Threat policies > Advanced delivery.
+- Under the Email & Collaboration section, navigate to Policies & Rules > Threat policies > Advanced delivery.